 Development Program (OPDP), won a landmark court case in 2017 to stop the government from evicting this forest-dwelling group from their land to make way for logging.
-The court upheld the Ogiek people's right to live in the forest and to seek reparations for their losses, and recognized their status as a distinct indigenous people-setting an important legal precedent for indigenous communities across the entire continent. - In Cambodia, after years of grassroots advocacy and organizing by AJWS grantee Highlanders Association (HA), in 2017, a Vietnamese rubber corporation known as Hoang Anh Gia Lai (HAGL) finally agreed to return large swathes of farmland, mountain areas, streams and burial grounds to the local indigenous communities.
-HA's success has encouraged other indigenous communities in the country to mount similar campaigns to defend their precious land from harmful exploitation.
+The court upheld the Ogiek people's right to live in the forest and to seek reparations for their losses, and recognized their status as a distinct indigenous people-setting an important legal precedent for indigenous communities across the entire continent.

-Last updated: September 2019
+Last updated: December 2020